 He portrayed Sheriff Winston in the prequel to the remake of The Texas Chain Saw Massacre and a paramedic in the crime thriller Déjà Vu starring Denzel Washington in 2006.
 A year later he appeared as Cal, the diner manager in the comedy-drama Waitress starring Keri Russell, as well as appearing in an episode of CSI: Miami as Billy Chadwick, a local loner in a grizzly bear murder case.

 In 2008, Temple played Marv in Trailer Park of Terror, and Pete in the thriller/horror film House.
 In 2010, he appeared in an episode of NCIS: Los Angeles as Mr. Loobertz and had a supporting role in the thriller Unstoppable.
 Over the next couple years Temple would appear in Criminal Minds, Saving Lincoln, and Hawaii Five-O, as well as lending his voice talents to Rango as the character of Mr. Furgus.

 Temple was reunited with Rango co-star Johnny Depp in 2013’s The Lone Ranger.
-He has roles in Atlas Shrugged: Who Is John Galt?, The Grace of Jake, and will appear in the upcoming films Behind the Walls, The Unlikely’s, A Fighting Season, Impact Earth, We Are Family, William Froste, Stingy Jack, Selling Isobel, Overtown, American Garbage Head, Cut Off, and Kidnap.
+He has roles in Atlas Shrugged: Who Is John Galt?, The Grace of Jake, and Kidnap.
+Lew has continued his non-stop work schedules with numerous films including Selling Isobel, Behind the Walls and the television series 5th Ward.
+Currently filming are the projects Once Upon a Time in Hollywood and Homeless Ashes.

 For more information on Lew…